Ruth Ellis is posthumously pardoned - but what happened to her children after she was executed?

-The true story of what happened to Ruth Ellis, the last woman to be executed in the UK, is playing out in four-part ITV drama A Cruel Love: The Ruth Ellis Story.
+The true story of what happened to Ruth Ellis, the last woman to be executed in the UK, played out in four-part ITV drama A Cruel Love: The Ruth Ellis Story last year.
 While Ruth maintains notoriety for shooting dead her boyfriend David Blakely, and the subsequent catalyst her execution played in the abolition of the death penalty, her story is tragic and nuanced.

 Ruth's life had been plagued by abuse, with countless men in her life treating the nightclub hostess abysmally from a very early age.
 Her death sentence was also likely influenced by class and sex prejudices rampant at the time, something often contemplated by historians and those who believe Ruth should be pardoned.
 She was also a mother of two young children, whose lives would've been irreversibly altered by her death.
 We look at what happened to her children after Ruth's execution.